SERVICES

 Joining is easy!
 Just click here.

-Core Services
+Care Management Core Services

-Comprehensive Care Management – planning, coordinating and managing a network of providers who offer the needed supports and services.
+Comprehensive Care Management – Planning, coordinating, and managing a network of providers who offer the needed supports and services

-Person and Family Support – communication and educational support to enhance a full and healthy life
+Person and Family Support – Communication and educational support to enhance a full and healthy life

-Care Coordination and Health Promotion – coordinating health and wellness services to promote optimal health
+Care Coordination and Health Promotion – Coordinating health and wellness services to promote optimal health

-Referral to Community Supports – educating and connecting Members to community opportunities
+Referral to Community Supports – Educating and connecting Members to community opportunities

-Comprehensive Transitional Care – managing plans and details during important life transitions, including medical care
+Comprehensive Transitional Care – Managing plans and details during important life transitions, including medical care

-Health Information Technology to link services – records are maintained using data systems to track decisions and progress
+Health Information Technology to link services – Records are maintained using data systems to track decisions and progress

 The Care Manager